-Meaning of "programme-related material": Programme-related material consists of products or services that are both directly derived from a programme and specifically intended to allow viewers to benefit fully from, or to interact with, that programme.
+Meaning of "programme-related material":

+Programme-related material consists of products or services that are both directly derived from a programme and specifically intended to allow viewers to benefit fully from, or to interact with, that programme.

-Notes:
+Notes

-Broadcasters may refer to the availability of programme-related material without such references counting towards the amount of advertising they are permitted to transmit (as specified in Ofcom's Code on the scheduling of television advertising ("COSTA").
-The following rules support the key principle of editorial independence by ensuring that references to programme-related material are made primarily for editorial and not advertising reasons.
-Programme-related material may be sponsored (see Rule 9.25).
+- 1) Broadcasters may refer to the availability of programme-related material without such references counting towards the amount of advertising they are permitted to transmit (as specified in Ofcom's Code on the scheduling of television advertising ("COSTA").
+The following rules support the key principle of editorial independence by ensuring that references to programme-related material are made primarily for editorial and not advertising reasons. - 2) Programme-related material may be sponsored (see Rule 9.25). - 9.31 Programme-related material may be promoted only during or around the programme from which it is directly derived and only where it is editorially justified.